-Go Suck a Lemon – How to improve your Emotional Intelligence
+Go Suck a Lemon – How to Improve Your Emotional Intelligence

 If you’re looking for a way to improve your emotional intelligence, look no further than Michael Cornwall’s book, Go Suck a Lemon.
 This insightful read will teach you cognitive skill building techniques that help you change your perspective of the world around you and improve your emotional intelligence.